-Some ACT (Acceptance and Commitment Therapy) strategies and principles to keep in mind:
+ACT (Acceptance and Commitment Therapy) Strategies and Principles

 The mind and body are connected.